 Written by Toby

 If you’re a drone racer then I don’t need to tell you what the MultiGP Championships are.
 If you aren’t a drone racer, then let me explain.
 The MultiGP organization is run with racers in mind.
 This means that they focus on providing a high quality race that is tailored for fierce competition and hardcore racing!
 Among the racing community, MultiGP has earned the most respect of any of the wanna-be organisations due to the well thought out structure of their events, the rigour of their planning and the execution of their vision.
-The Drone Nationals organizers (DSA) could really learn a thing or two from these guys after their widely publiicsed failure of an event in New York a few weeks earlier.
+The Drone Nationals organizers (DSA) could really learn a thing or two from these guys after their widely publicised failure of an event in New York a few weeks earlier.
 Let’s hope they were in attendance.

 Back to the event.

 The event was held over the Labor Day weekend in Muncie Indiana at the AMA Headquarters.
-This was extremelly symbolic in that the AMA showed the community that it is onboard and ready to support drone racing.
+This was extremely symbolic in that the AMA showed the community that it is onboard and ready to support drone racing.

 - Placing first in a MultiGP Regional Qualifier